jsjha/jsjha/README.md

 🔡 I enjoy studying languages!
 I speak Spanish, and I am currently learning French and Arabic!
 I am also co-developing a language learning app called Languify, more details to come!

-⚙️ Most of my projects are related to embedded systems, I have created a motion-controlled robotic arm, joystick controlled pong, and distance-based synthasizer utilizing bare-metal C and various communication protocals such as UART, I2C, and Wifi.
+⚙️ Most of my projects are related to embedded systems, I have created a motion-controlled robotic arm, joystick controlled pong, and distance-based synthesizer utilizing bare-metal C and various communication protocals such as UART, I2C, and Wifi.

 💡 I am looking to expand my software and data analysis experience, especially as it relates to foreign policy and diplomatic relations, as I am interested in learning more about how technology can be utilized in these fields!